authelia/authelia/docs/security/measures.md

 ### PUID/PGID environment variables

-If you choose to use the environment variables, the correct owner will be applied automatically on startup of the container, so there's no need to `chown` before running, to use this on the command line use the following:
+If you choose to use the environment variables, the correct ownership will be applied automatically on startup of the container, so there's no need to `chown` before running, to use this on the command line use the following:

 ```